franmerino84/Backend.TechChallenge/README.md

 # Backend.TechChallenge

-Un developer se fue y nos dejó ese proyecto así, con muchos problemas.
+A developer went on vacation and several issues arose in the project that needed to be resolved.

-El webAPI funciona, pero tiene muchos fallos de arquitectura, calidad de código, testing y etc.
+The webAPI works, but it has many flaws in architecture, code quality, testing and etc.

-El es refactorizar el código de este proyecto.
+We need you to refactor the code of this project.

-Trate como un refactoring de un código final, que irá a producción y tiene que estar lo mejor posible.
+Remember to treat it as a refactoring of a final code, which will go to production and has to be as good as possible.

-## Qué esperamos encontrar en el Challenge
+## What we expect to find in the Challenge

-En el resultado del refactoring nos gustaría encontrar:
+In the result of the refactoring we would like to find:

-- Programación orientada a objetos.
+- Object-oriented programming.

-- Un modelo de arquitectura.
-El que tu consideres más aplicable o que tengas más experiencia.
+- An architectural model.
+The one that you consider most applicable or that you have more experience.

-- Los conceptos de Clean Code que tu consideras importantes.
+- The Clean Code concepts that you consider important.

-- Los mejores tests unitarios que puedas hacer y con la cobertura de código que consideres importante.
+- The best unit tests you can do and with the code coverage you consider important.

-- Un sistema polimórfico o algún patrón de diseño.
-El que más encaje o que más te guste.
+- A polymorphic system or some design pattern.
+The one that fits the most or that you like the most.

-- Conceptos transversales/crosscutting que consideres importantes a un webAPI en producción como logging, validation, exception handling...
+- Transversal/crosscutting concepts that you consider important to a webAPI in production such as logging, validation, exception handling...

-- Conceptos de REST, principios SOLID y buenas prácticas aplicados.
+- REST concepts, SOLID principles and good practices applied.

-- Y quieres tomarte más tiempo en el challenge puedes cambiar el tipo de persistencia (actualmente archivo TXT), pero considere que tu nueva implementación deberá estar funcionando.
+- And you want to take more time in the challenge you can change the type of persistence (currently TXT file), but consider that your new implementation should be working.

-Haz lo mejor que puedas.
+Do the best you can.

-## Cuanto tiempo tienes para el challenge
+## How much time do you have for the challenge

-Es un WebAPI pequeño y normalmente un buen refactoring se puede hacer en cerca de 2 horas.
+It is a small WebAPI and normally a good refactoring can be done in about 2 hours.

-Pero sabemos que cada uno tiene su velocidad y en general preferimos priorizar la calidad de la entrega, por eso no hay límite de tiempo.
+But we know that each one has its speed and in general we prefer to prioritize the quality of delivery, so there is no time limit.

-## Como debes entregar el challenge una vez terminado
+## As you must deliver the challenge once finished

-Para que hagas el challenge debes crear una rama a partir de esta (main).
+For you to do the challenge you must create a branch or a fork from this one (main).

-Y una vez hayas terminado el refactoring puedes enviarnos:
+And once you have finished the refactoring you can send us:

-* El link de tu rama en Github
+* The link of your branch on Github
-* El link de una PR de tu rama hacía el repo original
+* The link of a PR from your branch to the original repo